Coco-X3D/sandbox-test/README.md

 ## Features

 - **Classic Wordle Game**: A faithful implementation of the original Wordle game mechanics in the console.
-- **Client-Server Architecture**: Play the game over a network.
+- **Client-Server Architecture**: Play the game over a network through TCP.
 The server hosts the game logic, while the client provides the interface.
 - **Cheating Host Mode**: A special mode where the server can attempt to cheat by changing the target word after the client has started guessing.
 The client includes logic to detect this.

 ## Project Structure